‘Let’s move on’: Malaysia’s King calls for political stability at the end of five-year reign

 “If you change the government every year, it doesn’t guarantee you anything.
 That is a fact.”

-Malaysia’s Constitution follows the Westminster model, with the monarch playing a largely constitutional role, and acting on advice from the ruling government.
+Malaysia’s Constitution follows the Westminster model, with the monarch playing a largely constitutional role and acting on advice from the ruling government.

 The king, however, is allowed to pick whoever he believes will command a majority in the 222-strong Parliament.